-Illustrating the versatility of Valadier, the exhibition will include more than sixty works carefully selected from the vast production of the workshop.
-Preparatory drawings will be displayed alongside finished works, including a full centerpiece, or deser, created about 1778 for the Bali de Breteuil, in which, atop a gilt-bronze base inlaid with precious stones, Valadier re-created temples, triumphal arches, columns, and other miniature representations of ancient Roman monuments.
-The featured objects will also include finely worked silver plates, tureens, salt cellars, and other tablewares and demonstrate the evolution of Valadier’s style from Baroque to Rococo to neoclassical.
-Monochromatic silver objects will be contrasted with polychrome works in gilt-bronze, marble, and precious stones.
+Illustrating the versatility of Valadier, the exhibition included more than sixty works carefully selected from the vast production of the workshop.
+Preparatory drawings were displayed alongside finished works, including a full table centerpiece, or deser, created about 1778 for the Bailli de Breteuil, in which, atop a gilt-bronze base inlaid with precious stones, Valadier recreated temples, triumphal arches, columns, and other miniature representations of ancient Roman monuments.
+The featured objects also included finely worked silver plates, tureens, salt cellars, and other tablewares, which demonstrated the evolution of Valadier’s style from Baroque to Rococo to neoclassical.
+Monochromatic silver objects were contrasted with polychrome works in gilt-bronze, marble, and precious stones.

-Luigi Valadier: Splendor in Eighteenth-Century Rome is co-curated by Alvar González-Palacios, considered the world’s authority on Valadier, and Xavier F. Salomon, Peter Jay Sharp Chief Curator of The Frick Collection.
-It is part of a series of monographic exhibitions that focus on remarkable decorative arts artists and follows the ground-breaking and critically acclaimed Pierre Gouthière: Virtuoso Gilder at the French Court.
-The exhibition will be accompanied by be the first complete monograph on Luigi Valadier, written by González-Palacios, and lavishly illustrated with new photography.
-Following the presentation of this show in New York, a related exhibition will be on view later in 2019 at the Galleria Borghese, Rome.
+Luigi Valadier: Splendor in Eighteenth-Century Rome was curated by Alvar González-Palacios.
+It is part of a series of exhibitions that focus on masters of the decorative arts and followed the groundbreaking and critically acclaimed Pierre Gouthière: Virtuoso Gilder at the French Court.
+The exhibition was accompanied by the first complete monograph on Luigi Valadier, written by González-Palacios and lavishly illustrated with new photography.